sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 About a year and a half ago, I had a passing interest in trying to figure out how to make a fluid simulation.
-At the time, it felt just a bit out of my reach, requiring knowledge of shaders, vector calculus, and numerical computation, that were all just a little bit past my grasp.
+At the time, it felt just a bit out of my reach, requiring knowledge of shaders, vector calculus, and numerical computation that were all just a little bit past my grasp.
 At the time, I was working through the [Fluid Simulation Course Notes from SIGGRAPH 2007][1], and was struggling with the math.
 Now armed with a bit more knowledge and a lot more time, and with the